ygorelik/ydk-gen/README.md

   --all                 install YDK for all available programming languages;
-                        requires sudo access for dependencies and libraries installation -v|--venv             create python virtual environment -c|--core             install YDK core packages -s|--service gnmi     install gNMI service package -n|--no-deps          skip installation of dependencies;
+                        requires sudo access for dependencies and libraries installation -v|--venv             create python virtual environment -c|--core             install YDK core package -s|--service gnmi     install gNMI service package -n|--no-deps          skip installation of dependencies;
                         applicable only with --cpp and --all options